ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

     | 100 ...
 108 109 --- --- 10C ... |
     +---------------------------------+

-Then after func is called the double word is constructed out of the bytes as follows:
+Then after merge_split_double is called the double word is constructed out of the bytes as follows:
 ([Try it!](https://barisaktemur.github.io/dwarf-locstack/?context=%28%0A%28TargetReg+0++%220000%22%29%0A%28TargetReg+90+%2212345678123456781234567812345678%22%29%0A%28TargetReg+91+%22abcdefghabcdefghabcdefghabcdefgh%22%29%0A%29%0A&input=%28%0A+%28DW_OP_addr+0x200%29%0A+%28DW_OP_addr+0x100%29%0A+DW_OP_reg0+%3B+reg+AX%0A+DW_OP_lit10%0A+DW_OP_lit2%0A+DW_OP_overlay+%3B+This+creates+the+first+overlay%0A%0A+%28DW_OP_call+%28%0A+++%3B+func%3A%0A++++DW_OP_lit8%0A++++DW_OP_offset%0A++++DW_OP_swap%0A++++DW_OP_lit8%0A++++DW_OP_offset%0A++++DW_OP_lit4%0A++++DW_OP_lit4%0A++++DW_OP_overlay%0A++%29%0A+%29%0A%29%0A))

     +------------------------------------------------------------------+